Auto Accident Frequent Questions from a Portland, Oregon Attorney licensed to practice in Washington State

 When is the best time to settle my case?

-Many insurance companies will try to contact shortly after your auto accident and offer you a minimal settlement before you realize the nature and extent of your injuries.
+Many insurance companies will try to contact you shortly after your auto accident and offer you a minimal settlement before you realize the nature and extent of your injuries.
 The best time to settle your case is after you have finished your treatment and all documents supporting your damages have been gathered.
 Depending on the severity of your injuries, your recovery time will vary.
-Medical records can be gathered as you finish treating with each medical provider.
+Medical records can be gathered as you finish treatment with each medical provider.
 Documents supporting wage loss, property damage and any out-of-pocket expenses should be gathered as soon as possible.
-Once all supporting documentation is gathered, our office creates a “Demand Package”.
+Once all supporting documentation is gathered, our office creates a “Demand Package.”
 This package of information is then sent to the insurance companies for negotiating a settlement on your claim.
 The insurance company of the at-fault driver will give an initial settlement offer or deny your claim.
 Once we receive an initial offer, we do our best to negotiate a reasonable offer.
 If we do not receive an acceptable offer or a response within a reasonable time period we recommend filing a lawsuit.
-Like any small business, we need cash flow just as much as you do, so we do our best to move your case forward in a timely manner.
-However, we are fighting an insurance industry with the strategy of delay, deny and defend.
-Once a lawsuit is filed and we usually continue negotiating a settlement even after the lawsuit is filed.
+Like any small business, we are always focused on efficiency, so we do our best to move your case forward in a timely manner.
+However, we are fighting an insurance industry that uses the strategy of delay, deny and defend.
+Once a lawsuit is filed we usually continue negotiating a settlement even after the lawsuit is filed.
 After a lawsuit is commenced, negotiations usually take place with an opposing counsel as opposed to an insurance adjuster.
-Sometimes cases are settled after discovery is exchanged and after depositions, sworn statements recorded by a court reporter.
+Sometimes cases are settled after discovery is exchanged and after depositions, which are sworn statements recorded by a court reporter.
 Some cases cannot settle and continue on to arbitration or a jury trial.
 The ramifications of proceeding to arbitration or trial are increased costs, time and risk.
 Thus, it is important to have a conversation with an attorney to help you make an educated evaluation of your options.